 - Your smile and appearance.

-- Your bite, as a result of adjacent teeth leaning into the space and altering the way the upper and lower teeth bite together.
+- Your bite, as a result of adjacent teeth leaning into space and altering the way the upper and lower teeth bite together.

 - Your speech.